JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/index.md

 The strategy implemented for precision selection does not allow to find a first-order critical point for the Rosenbrock function: the step becomes too small before MPR2 converges.
 Although this implementation is fast since it does not bother with evaluation errors, it is not very satisfactory since Example 1 in section [Lack of Precision](#lack-of-precision) shows that the default implementation is able to converge to a first-order critical point.
 This highlights that it is important to understand how rounding errors occur and affect the convergence of the algorithm (see section [MPR2 Algorithm: General Description](#mpr2-algorithm-general-description)) and that "naive" strategies like the one implemented above might not be satisfactory.

-### Example 2: Switching to When Lacking Objective Precision
+### Example 2: Switching to Gradient Descent When Lacking Objective Precision
 It might happen that `solve!()` stops early because the objective evaluation lacks precision.
 Consider for example that we use consider relative evaluation error for the objective.
 If MPR2 converges to a point where the objective is big, the error can be big too, and if the gradient is small the convergence condition $\omega f(x_k) \leq \eta_0 \Delta T_k = \|\hat{g}(x_k)\|^2/\sigma_k$ is likely to fail.
 In that case, the user might want to continue running the algorithm without caring about the objective, that is, as a simple gradient descent.
 `solve!()` implementation allows enough flexibility to do so.
 In the implementation below, the user defined structure `e` is used to indicate what "mode" the algorithm is running: default mode or gradient descent.
 The callbacks `compute_f_at_x!` sets `st.f = Inf` and `compute_f_at_c!` sets `st.f⁺ = 0` if gradient descent mode is used.
 This ensures that $\rho_k = Inf \geq \eta_1$ and the step is accepted in gradient descent mode.
 In the implementation below, `compute_f_at_x!` and `compute_f_at_c!` selects the precision such that $\omega f(x_k) \leq \eta_0 \Delta T_k$ in default mode.
 We implement `compute_g!` to set `σ` so that `ComputeStep!()` will use the learning rate `1/σ`.
 We use the default `recompute_g` callback.